excalidraw/excalidraw-blog/content/blog/year-two/index.md

 ### Excalidraw for Cisco Webex

-We've started to integrate Excalidraw into other great platforms, and first one we've partenered with is Cisco Webex.
+We've started to integrate Excalidraw into other great platforms, and first one we've partnered with is Cisco Webex.
 This allows you to collaborate with people on Excalidraw drawings right within your Cisco meetings!

 Read more in our previous [blog post](/webex-meetings-integration).